Valiev-Koyiljon/StatFlow_EDA_APP/README.md

 ## License

-StatFlow_EDA_APP is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+StatFlow_EDA_APP is the Apache-2.0 license.
 Feel free to use and modify the application as per the terms of the license.

 ---